 A classic example of using multi-factor authentication (MFA) is a debit card.
 Not only do you need the physical card, but you also have to enter a personal identification number (PIN) to use it.
 A debit card is a basic example of MFA, but MFA should also be used in situations that involve relationships between third-parties and organizations.
-For both, MFA is a great to implement since it is a means of controlling access onto a network and keeping sensitive data safe.
+For both, MFA is great to implement since it is a means of controlling access to a network and keeping sensitive data safe.

 What is multi-factor authentication?

 According to TechTarget, MFA is a security system that requires two or more methods of authentication from different categories that verify a user’s identity to log in.
 The purpose of MFA is to have a layered defense that makes it harder for an unauthorized individual to gain access to PII.

 Set a protocol in place that uses a confidential, unique, and a multi-factored method for authentication that ensures your assigned technicians–and only your technicians–have remote access to your clients’ networks.
 There are three common credentials for MFA used to put this protocol into action: what the user knows (a password), what the user has (a security token), and who the user is (a biometric verification).